• Home

 • In the bowl of your electric mixer, beat the heavy whipping cream until stiff peak stage.
 Spoon it into another bowl and set aside to add to the mixture later.

-• In the same bowl of an electric mixer, beat butter and cream cheese until fluffy.
+• In the same bowl of an electric mixer (bowl 1 electric mixer), beat butter and cream cheese until fluffy.
 Add granulated sugar and beat on medium speed until the mixture is fluffy.
-Stop mixer and scrape sides.
+Stop the mixer and scrape the sides.
 Mix again.

-• As the butter, cream cheese, and sugar are mixing, remove 2 tablespoons of the instant pudding mix and reserve it for the glaze.
-Combine the remaining instant pudding, flour, salt, baking powder, and baking soda in another bowl.
+• Remove 2 tablespoons of the instant pudding mix and reserve it for the glaze.
+Combine the remaining instant pudding, flour, salt, baking powder, and baking soda in another bowl (bowl 2).
 Whisk to combine.
 Set aside.

-• In yet another bowl crack your eggs and add the banana extract and mashed bananas.
+• In yet another bowl (bowl 3) crack your eggs and add the banana extract and mashed bananas.
+Slowly mix this into your butter and cream cheese mixture. (bowl 1)

 • Stop the mixer, scrape the sides, and mix again.

-• By hand with a large spatula, fold in the whipped cream.
+• By hand with a large spatula, *fold in the whipped cream.
+(This is the whipped cream that is the very first thing that you mixed.)
 This makes a lot of batter.
 Take your time and carefully fold until the whipped cream is mixed well.

 • Spoon into your prepared pan and smooth the top.